nextflow-io/nextflow/docs/script.rst

 =================== ==============
 Name                Description
 =================== ==============
-setText             Save a string value to a file setBytes            Save a bytes array to a file write               Save a string to a file truncating the actual content append              Append a string value to a file without truncating the actual content newWriter           Creates a `Writer <http://docs.oracle.com/javase/7/docs/api/java/io/Writer.html>`_ object that allows you to save text data to a file newPrintWriter      Creates a `PrintWriter <http://docs.oracle.com/javase/7/docs/api/java/io/PrintWriter.html>`_ object that allows you to write formatted text to a file newOutputStream     Creates a `OutputStream <http://docs.oracle.com/javase/7/docs/api/java/io/OutputStream.html>`_ object that allows you to write binary data to a file withWriter          Apply the specified closure to a `Writer <http://docs.oracle.com/javase/7/docs/api/java/io/Writer.html>`_ object, closing it when finished. withPrintWriter     Apply the specified closure to a `PrintWriter <http://docs.oracle.com/javase/7/docs/api/java/io/PrintWriter.html>`_ object, closing it when finished. withOutputStream    Apply the specified closure to a `OutputStream <http://docs.oracle.com/javase/7/docs/api/java/io/OutputStream.html>`_ object, closing it when finished.
+setText             Saves a string value to a file setBytes            Saves a bytes array to a file write               Saves a string to a file truncating the actual content append              Appends a string value to a file without truncating the actual content newWriter           Creates a `Writer <http://docs.oracle.com/javase/7/docs/api/java/io/Writer.html>`_ object that allows you to save text data to a file newPrintWriter      Creates a `PrintWriter <http://docs.oracle.com/javase/7/docs/api/java/io/PrintWriter.html>`_ object that allows you to write formatted text to a file newOutputStream     Creates an `OutputStream <http://docs.oracle.com/javase/7/docs/api/java/io/OutputStream.html>`_ object that allows you to write binary data to a file withWriter          Applies the specified closure to a `Writer <http://docs.oracle.com/javase/7/docs/api/java/io/Writer.html>`_ object, closing it when finished. withPrintWriter     Applies the specified closure to a `PrintWriter <http://docs.oracle.com/javase/7/docs/api/java/io/PrintWriter.html>`_ object, closing it when finished. withOutputStream    Applies the specified closure to an `OutputStream <http://docs.oracle.com/javase/7/docs/api/java/io/OutputStream.html>`_ object, closing it when finished.
 =================== ==============

-Read the Java documentation for `Writer <http://docs.oracle.com/javase/7/docs/api/java/io/Writer.html>`_, `PrintWriter <http://docs.oracle.com/javase/7/docs/api/java/io/PrintWriter.html>`_ and `OutputStream <http://docs.oracle.com/javase/7/docs/api/java/io/OutputStream.html>`_ classes to learn more about options available writing data.
+Read the Java documentation for the `Writer <http://docs.oracle.com/javase/7/docs/api/java/io/Writer.html>`_, `PrintWriter <http://docs.oracle.com/javase/7/docs/api/java/io/PrintWriter.html>`_ and `OutputStream <http://docs.oracle.com/javase/7/docs/api/java/io/OutputStream.html>`_ classes to learn more about methods available for writing data.

 List directory content